flyingonionman/obsidian-semantic-canvas-links/README.md

 - If a note is connected to a `group`, it behaves as though the note is connected to every node contained in the group

 #### Note → Create Canvas

+> 📋 Properties are *always* **List**-typed
+> It is not possible to edit Text, Number, Checkbox, Date, or Date & Time properties using this plugin.

 Semantic Canvas creates a new canvas file based on the active note.
 It will be placed in a configurable location, and will graphically represent all `list-type` properties.
 This canvas could then be edited manually, and those changes can be pushed back to the related notes.

 ## Attribution